What’s the Difference Between a Legal Separation and Divorce?

 Sole Legal Custody means that one parent has the legal responsibility and authority to make the major decisions that affect the children (ie medical, daycare, religious, and educational decisions).

-Joint Legal Custody means that both parents have the joint (equal) responsibility and authority to make the major decisions that affect the children (ie medical, daycare, religious, and educational decisions).
+Joint Legal Custody means that both parents have the joint (equal) responsibility and authority to make the major decisions that affect the children (ie medical, daycare, religious, and educational decisions) and that those major decisions must be made together.

 Can my Spouse and I Use one Attorney?